Apr 12, 2016 7:30:00 AM

 As traditional advertising was an effective approach for PR and marketing, we are now in the digital age.

-Although they seem very similar, PR and content marketing are very different.
+Although they seem very similar, PR content and content marketing are very different.

 To decide which strategy your company should incorporate into your services, you should ask yourself the following question: